-These transactions are in addition to the "Number of approved transactions" indicator.
+1. These transactions are in addition to the "Number of approved transactions" indicator.

-These are the non-capital goods exports (short-term trade business) and the sectors identified in the Agreement between the Minister and ECIC to be effective from the 2021/22 financial year that are related to the various Master Plans concluded by the dtic from time to time.
-On the approval of this Strategic Plan by the Minister which includes the Export Programme transactions supported under this programme will fall under the
+2These are the non-capital goods exports (short-term trade business) and the sectors identified in the Agreement between the Minister and ECIC to be effective from the beginning of the 2021/22 financial year that are related to the various Master Plans concluded by the dtic from time to time.
+On the approval of this Strategic Plan by the Minister which includes the Export Passport Programme transactions supported under this programme will fall under the expanded mandate of ECIC.

-Some of these transactions under the expanded mandate are short-term in nature (i.e., Have repayment tenor of less than two years) and from the effective date of the Agreement management has been engaging in a roadshow with the financial institutions and exporters to explain the expanded mandate and working on internal processes and allocating internal resources to rollout the implementation of the expanded mandate.
+^{3.}Some of these transactions under the expanded mandate are short-term in nature (i.e., Have repayment tenor of less than two years) and from the effective date of the Agreement management has been engaging in a roadshow with the financial institutions and exporters to explain the expanded mandate and working on internal processes and allocating internal resources to rollout the implementation of the expanded mandate.